DarkMoonCBK/wfcpool/README.md

 WFCPOOL fork from ckpool and modified to support wificoind

-our team promise it can be used to support wificoin mining and not btc's mining
+our team promise it can be used to support wificoin mining but not btc's mining

 therefore DONT use it as BTC pool